sancho1952007/QR-Code-Maker/README.md

 2) You Are Not Allowed To Sell/Distribute this App.
 3) Use it only for learning purposes.

-#Modules to Run
+# Modules to Needed To Run The App

-run the command:
+Run the command:

 pip install -r requirements.txt
 ---